Pradeep1409/Food-Recipess/README.md

 React Food Recipe Website
 This project is a React-based web application that displays various food recipes with the ability to search for specific recipes by name or ingredients.
-It uses the Edamam Recipe Search API to fetch recipe data and displays it in a user-friendly way.
+It uses the  themealdb Recipe Search API to fetch recipe data and displays it in a user-friendly way.

 Installation
-Clone the repository to your local machine using git clone https://github.com/YOUR_USERNAME/react-food-recipe-website.git Change directory to the project folder using cd react-food-recipe-website Install dependencies using npm install
+Clone the repository to your local machine using git clone https://github.com/Pradeep1409/Food-Recipess.git Change directory to the project folder using cd react-food-recipe-website Install dependencies using npm install
 Start the development server using npm start